mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 For completeness, let's list a number of reasons why it is still quite reasonable to avoid Numba today:

 1. It isn't a community standard
-2. Numba hasn't attracted a wide developer base, and so is probably still dependent on financial support for paid developers
+2. Numba hasn't attracted a wide developer base (compilers are hard), and so is probably still dependent on financial support for paid developers
-3. I want to speed up non-numeric code that includes classes, dicts, lists, etc. for which I need Cython or PyPy
+3. You want to speed up non-numeric code that includes classes, dicts, lists, etc. for which I need Cython or PyPy
-4. I want to build a library that is useful outside of Python, and so plan to build most numeric algorithms on C/C++/Fortran
+4. You want to build a library that is useful outside of Python, and so plan to build most numeric algorithms on C/C++/Fortran
-5. I prefer ahead-of-time compilation and want to avoid JIT times
+5. You prefer ahead-of-time compilation and want to avoid JIT times
 6. While `llvmlite` is cheaper than LLVM, it's still 50MB
-7. Understanding the compiled results is hard, I don't have good familiarity with LLVM
+7. Understanding the compiled results is hard, and you don't have good familiarity with LLVM

 ### Numba features we didn't talk about

 1. Multi-core parallelism
 2. GPUs
-3. Specializes to the CPU you're running on
+3. Run-time Specialization to the CPU you're running on
 4. Easy to swap out for other JIT compilers, like PyPy, if they arise in the future